luohongyin/OIWE/readme.md

 ##Overview
 This tool provide a method of interpretable word embeddings, which is based on OIWE-IPG model in our paper, Online Learning of Interpretable Word Embeddings.

+##Usage

+####In Directory word2nve-c/:
+Use command "make" to compile sourse files in directory.
+OIWE model is realized in word2nvec.c

+####In Directory bin/:
+The command to run OIWE model is in launcher.sh.
+Configurations in launcher.sh can be modified.
+Use "sh launcher.sh" to run the model.

 ##Experiments

 ####Data